Poutine Prize, Year Three

 7 Monk's 202 Poutine tPrize entry "Poutine is for the Birds" includes shoestring fries, white cheddar cheese curds, white cheddar duck gravy, duck confit, chives, orange supreme, simple salad and orange zest.
 Michigan St. Business Corridor courtesy photo.

-Poutine Prize is back for a third year!
-Like ArtPrize, the competition runs Sept.14 – Oct 1 and the popular prize will be decided by the people.
+Like ArtPrize, the competition ran Sept.14 – Oct 1 and the popular prize was decided by the people.

-Here’s just a smattering of what to expect at this year’s competition:
+Here’s just a smattering of what was on offer at this year’s competition:

 7 Monks, 740 Michigan St NE